Composers and Arrangers

 Introduction

 Composers create much of the music heard every day on radio and television, in theaters and concert halls, in the movie industry, on recordings and in advertising, on the Internet, and through any other medium of musical presentation.
-Composers write symphonies, concertos, and operas; scores for theater, television, and cinema; and music for musical theater, recording artists, and commercial advertising.
-They may combine elements of classical music with elements of popular musical styles such as rock, jazz, reggae, folk, and others....
+They write symphonies, concertos, and operas; scores for theater, television, and cinema; and music for musical theater, recording artists, and commercial advertising.
+Composers may combine elements of classical music with elements of popular musical styles such as rock, jazz, reggae, folk, and others....

 Quick Facts